jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 * We should be able to rerun failed pipelines and set up alerts on failures.
 #### 5. Reporting Requirements
 * Create BI reports to identify demands during days of the week including weekends  as well as in different locations.
-* This report should also be able to make data driven decisions as regards campaigns aimed at encouraging credit card payments as opposed cash payments.
+* This report should also aid in making data driven decisions as regards campaigns aimed at encouraging credit card payments as opposed cash payments.
 * Build capability for Operational reporting on the data from IOT devices in the taxis.
 This should be a Near Real time Analytics.
 ## Full Solution Architecture of this Azure Synapse Analytics Project
 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/Overall%20Solution%20Architecture.png">